This page shows you how to switch between the local boot and the bootscript option on a virtual cloud instance.

 Kernels and Initrd are installed directly on the volume, which allows you to use the distribution kernel or any customized kernel of your choice.

 To switch to local boot, you will need to re-create your server with one of our new local boot compatible images.

-All newly created x86 Cloud Servers will use a local kernel by default.
+All newly created x86 Cloud Instances will use a local kernel by default.
 Previously created servers do not support local boot and can’t use this feature!

 Bootscripts are still available, for example, to boot your server into rescue mode to debug your server.

-Note: Local boot is currently available for all our x86_64 based virtual cloud servers.
-It will become available for our ARM64 virtual cloud server in a few days.
+Note: Local boot is currently available for all our x86_64 based virtual cloud instances.
+It will become available for our ARM64 virtual cloud instances in a few days.

-Important: Local boot is only available for virtual cloud servers.
+Important: Local boot is only available for virtual cloud instances.
 It is not possible to use it with BareMetal instances, as the volume is not accessible during the boot process.

 To switch between the local boot and bootscript options, go to the status page of your server and click on the Advanced Settings tab.

 To enable the local boot option, click on Use local boot.